stellar/rs-stellar-xdr/README.md

 stellar-xdr = { version = "...", default-features = true, features = [] }
 ```

-XDR types are available under modules, with the `curr` module containing XDR
-types built from the `stellar/stellar-xdr` `curr` branch.
-Other top-level
-modules are built from other `stellar/stellar-xdr` branches and releases if
-enabled with features.

 ##### Features

 The crate has several features, tiers of functionality, ancillary